Jaja Soze

-Elijah Kerr (born 16 February 1980), known professionally as Jaja Soze, is a British rapper and entrepreneur.
+Elijah Kerr (born 16 February 1980), known professionally as Jaja Soze, is a British rapper.
 Well known for his key role as one of the founders of the biggest U.K street movement and music group PDC, Jaja released his debut studio album Streetboy in 2008, along with his second album, I Love Music in 2009, followed by his Illegal Download album in 2010, all of which were distributed independently.
 His fourth studio album, The Last Message was released in 2012 and went to No. 19 in the iTunes Hiphop chart.

 His influence in and around British street culture as a key figure and rap legend has seen him appear on many of the popular media and music platforms, such as with Tim Westwood, talking about his experiences and influencing the up-and-coming generations.

 Early life

 Jaja Soze was born Elijah Kerr on 16 February 1980 in Birmingham, England, to parents from Jamaica.
 He is the oldest of five siblings and grew up in Handsworth, Birmingham.
 Kerr attended the Westminster Primary school where he grew up, looking up to the local sound systems of the '80s whilst also being inspired by a popular local gang called the "Incheyes" who later would separate into the Johnsons and Burger Bar gangs.
-Because of domestic disputes in his family, Kerr moved to Brixton, on the Angell Town Estate in South London in the early '90s where he then became heavily involved in crime, and convicted in 1996 at the age of just 15, for a bank robbery.
+Because of domestic disputes in his family, Kerr moved to Brixton, on the Angell Town Estate in South London in the early '90s, where he then became heavily involved in crime, and convicted in 1996 at the age of just 15, for a bank robbery.
 He would then later be convicted and jailed at age 22, for drug-dealing.

 Soze grew up heavily influenced by gang culture, especially that of a well known early '90s gang that he had grown up seeing in Brixton, called the 28s.
-Soze then grew to be a part of a well known London gang known as the Peel Dem Crew, of which he later founded and transformed into PDC Rap Group, also known as Poverty Driven Children. as told in a book written about his journey called Street Boys, written by himself and Tim Pritchard and published by HarperCollins.
+Soze then grew to be a part of a well known London gang known as the Peel Dem Crew, of which he later founded and transformed into PDC Rap Group, also known as Poverty Driven Children.
+As told in a book written about his journey called Street Boys, written by himself and Tim Pritchard and published by HarperCollins.